brlol/RedeskyNew/README.md

 **Example:**
 https://www.youtube.com/watch?v=LCZTUI4X_dc
 # Disclaimer
 I'm not responsible if you get punished or encounter any issues using this configuration.

+Not all these scripts are mine.

 Note: These configurations are made for after the AC update.